jnylam/jnylam.github.io/_courses/146-s17/homework08.md

 The goal of this assignment is to master the following skills and concepts:

-- reinforce the backtracking and memoization backtracking techniques
+- reinforce the backtracking and memoization backtracking techniques (not covered on exam 2)
 - describe the stack ADT and its methods and cite examples of its use in different algorithms
 - Graham's scan algorithm including
 - depth first search